3 Things I Got Wrong About Patriarchy

 So the plough was important, but not because it suppressed demand for female labour in the fields.
 Rather, the emergence of inherited wealth amid insecurity encouraged patriliny and as these societies flourished they built religions which sanctified female seclusion.

-Cultural evolution was mediated by geography.
+Cultural evolution was also mediated by geography.
 Oceans, mountains and parasites constrained the spread of draft animals, pastoralism and Islam.
-Without these major forces of patriarchalisation, the Americas, Southeast Asia, Gulf of Guinea and Southern Africa did not develop patrilineal inheritance of wealth.
+Without these major forces of patriarchy, the Americas, Southeast Asia, Gulf of Guinea and Southern Africa did not develop patrilineal inheritance of wealth.
 With little concern for paternity, women could move freely, exercise authority, build independent networks of solidarity, and propagate folklore that glorified their powers.

 On a trip to Morocco, I realised another reason why we might have been misled by the Ethnographic Atlas.
 Hiking through the Atlas mountains, I was surprised to see village women tending goats and taking cattle to water.
 Higher up, I spied a nomad summer camp, where entire families migrate for several months a year.
 This rocked my priors, for the Ethnographic Atlas codes their pastoralism as "male alone".